Your local Wellbeing service

 The NHS Sussex Patient Advice and Liaison Service (PALS) can help with:

-The contact details for PALS in West Sussexcan be found on the NHS Sussex customer services page.
+The contact details for PALS in West Sussex can be found on the Western Sussex hospitals services page.

 Social care services in West Sussex